pindell-matt/binary-search-tree/README.md

 ### `sort`

-The sort method returns an array of all of the elements of the tree, each represented as a hash and sorted in ascending order (lowest-ranked film to highest).
+The sort method returns an array of all of the elements of the tree, each represented as the title-score hash and sorted in ascending order (lowest-ranked film to highest).

 ```ruby
 tree.sort